Blue Death Feigning Beetle Facts

 Blue Death Feigning Beetle Distribution, Habitat, and Ecology

-There, it shows definite preferences for its choice of habitat.
+In that portion of the continent, it shows definite preferences for its choice of habitat.
 Given the nature of its environment, this represents a vital necessity.
-As a result, it typically appears crawling either on or around the protective shelter of sand dunes.
+As a result, the arthropod typically appears crawling either on or around the protective shelter of sand dunes.

-In addition, although it hunts by both day and night, it remains primarily nocturnal.
-The fascinating creature also appears to be an opportunistic feeder.
+Additionally, although it hunts by both day and night, the invertebrate remains primarily nocturnal.
+The fascinating creature also appears to mainly be an opportunistic feeder.
 As a result, it principally consumes a variety of plants, as well as any carrion available.

-Finally, the remarkable Blue Death Feigning Beetle also appears to be extremely long-lived compared to related species.
+In conclusion, the remarkable Blue Death Feigning Beetle also appears to be extremely long-lived, at least compared to related species.
 That’s because it can live for as long as ten years.
 Unfortunately, this only serves to make it even more popular as an exotic pet.